 Common Claim-Filing Pitfalls

-Here are seven tips that will help speed the accurate and timely payment of your claim:
+Here are eight tips that will help speed the accurate and timely payment of your claim:

 - Ensure that all patient information is correct—legal name (no nicknames), correct address, SSN and DOB.